poonai/poonai/README.md

 ### Hi there 👋

-I'm Poonai, your friendly meta cat a YC alumni.
+I'm Poonai, your friendly meta cat and a YC alumni.

 I've experience in storage, distributed systems and networking.
 Now, excited about web3